 Conversation With Teenage Children of Divorced Parents

 Teenage children are an odd breed at times!
 Here are the things you should avoid in conversation –

 - Don’t expect then to be your spy.
 There will be parts of your ex’s life that I’m sure you would love to know about.
 But remember that it really isn’t your teenage child’s place in the world to do this legwork for you.
 In fact, there are things that you just won’t know about your ex any more.
-Asking questions of teenage children of divorced parents puts them right in the middle – and that isn’t the kind of protection they need.
+Asking questions of children of divorced parents puts them right in the middle – and that isn’t the kind of protection they need.

 - Don’t criticise your ex.
 The breakup will be painful enough for your child.
 If it was preceded by arguments then they may already be painfully aware of the flaws you and your ex see in each other.
 Criticising their other parent (one of the two people they probably trust most in the world) does nobody an favours.
 My mum always says, “if you can’t say anything nice then don’t say anything at all.”
 I think that’s great advice here.

 - Don’t ask them to be your messenger.
 Passing messages between you and your ex isn’t the role your child wants in life.
 Teenage children of divorced parents have enough going on without asking them to ‘pass a message to your mother.’
 You and your ex can sort this out among yourselves.
 As a man approaching the age of 50, you should let your teenage child enjoy their time with their mother.